oktadev/okta-blog/_source/_posts/2022-05-05-kubernetes-microservices-azure.md

 Give that a minute or two to finish running all the services.

-Open the gateway service: http://localhost:8080/
+Open the gateway service at `http://localhost:8080`.

 Go to **Account** and **Sign in**.
 You should be directed to the Okta sign-in form.

 {% img blog/jhipster-k8s-azure/signing-in.png alt:"Okta Login" width:"500" %}{: .center-image }

 You should be able to authenticate with your Okta credentials.